Zankoku-Okuno/octopus/README.md

 * 2014-03-31: With bugfixes, achieved Turing-complete.
 The next step is usable.
 * 2014-04-06: Multiple files, interpreter program, I/O primitives, exception handling.
               Still on the way to tasty.
+* 2014-03-29: Work on Octopus officially halted in favor of [Ammonite](https://github.com/Zankoku-Okuno/ammonite).

 The Story
 =========

 Far be it from me to be dogmatic.
 I'm not usually a dynamic typing guy.
 I prefer the comfort of a type checker when I have to refactor a system of any size.
-I like knowing I already have 10x more wiggle room just from compiling to native code.
+I like knowing I already have 10x more wiggle room for inefficiency just from compiling to native code.
 But there comes a time in every programmer's life when they just want to mess around, to build something anxiety-free.

 For me, Octopus is that that fun little romp.
 I started on a Thursday, and had the entire core language by the next Monday.
 Finishing up the basic primitives and providing an import mechanism is all there is left before it becomes a serious language.
 Well, and standard libraries... and a package manager... and a community, but you get my point.